Pep15/Practical_SRE/README.md

                - Push image webportal-service:
                    'docker push your-registry-host(ip):5000/webportal-service:v1'

-      **Install Minikube and Configuration**
+      **install Minikube and Configuration**
-        7. Install and configure the Environment local machine
+        7. Install and Configuration Environment local meachine
-           - Once to install Docker and configure it to install minikube to run as a container on Docker.
+           - Once to install Docker and configure install mninikube to run as container on docker.
             'curl -LO https://github.com/kubernetes/minikube/releases/latest/download/minikube-linux-amd64'
              'sudo install minikube-linux-amd64 /usr/local/bin/minikube && rm minikube-linux-amd64'
              'minikube start --cpus=2 --memory=4096 --cni=calico --insecure-registry="your-registry-host(ip):5000"
             .
-Start Minikube: --cpu=2, you specify 'CPU' usage on your machine host.
-(I recommended allocating, if you do not specify will take the resource of the machine).
+Start Minikube: --cpu=2, you specify 'CPU' usge on your mechine host.(I recomended to allocate if you does not specfiy will take resource of mechine).
             .
-Start Minikube: --memory=4096, you specify 'Memory' usage on your machine host.
-(I recommend allocating; if you do not specify will take resources of the machine).
+Start Minikube: --memory=4096, you specify 'Memory' usge on your mechine host.(I recomended to allocate if you does not specfiy will take resource of mechine).
             .
 Start Minikube: --cni=calico, you must specify a Container Network Interface (CNI) that supports Network Policies, such as Calico, Cilium, or Weave Net.
             .
-Start Minikube: --insecure-registry, you must specify the registry container to the minikube to allow you to pull images from the registry.
+Start Minikube: --insecure-registry, you must specify registry container to the minikube to allow you pull images from registry.

-      **kubbctl runs objects Kubernetes cluster**
+      **kubbctl runs objects kuberentes culster**
-        8. Runs Deployment on Kubernetes cluster
+        8. Runs Deployment on kuberenetes culster
-         - Run 'namespace' to allocate each object for the namespace 'kubectl create namespace apps-services' 'kubectl create namespace frontend-service'
+         - Run 'namespace' to allocate each objects for the namespace 'kubectl create namespace apps-services' 'kubectl create namespace frontend-service'
-         - Run
+         - Run following, To define your registry in Kubernetes, it's recommended to use a Secret for securely storing credentials, instead of including them directly in your configuration files.
+This approach enhances security and makes your configurations more manageable.
              'kubectl create secret docker-registry my-registry-creds --docker-server=your-registry-host(ip):5000 --docker-username=<username> --docker-password=<Password>  --docker-email=<email>  -n app-services'
              'kubectl create secret docker-registry my-registry-creds --docker-server=your-registry-host(ip):5000 --docker-username=<username> --docker-password=<Password>  --docker-email=<email>  -n freontend-services'
-         * I divided the files to easily apply the deployments
+         * I devided the files to easy apply the deployments
             * Issure Certification:
                - I put the 'self-signed-issuer.yml' in the global file because most apps are following the namespace apps-services
                'kubectl -f Apps_deployment/selfsigned-issuer.yml'
             * Postgresql-Group:
-               - Create an empty file to store the data of the database.
+               - Create empty file to store data of database.
                    'mkdir -p Apps_deployment/mountDatabase'
-               - I started with 'Database', most apps depend on the Database, Postgres, ConfigMap, and Secret.
+               - I sterted with 'Databse' most apps is depends on the Database postgres , ConfigMap , Secret.
                    'kubectl -f Apps_deployment/Postgresql-Group/'
             * Api_Group:
                'kubectl apply -f Apps_deployment/Api-Group/'
-            * Authentication-Group:
+            * Authntaction-Group:
                'kubectl apply -f Apps_deployment/Authntaction-Group/
             * Image-Group:
                'kubectl apply -f Apps_deployment/Image-Group/'